clockworkdaniel/react-songwriter/README.md

 # React Songwriter
 Songwriting wep app built with MERN stack.
 I.e. MongoDB, Mongoose, Express, React, Redux, React Router, Node

 I have built this project with the dual purpose of getting practice at various JS frameworks and producing the sort of app I myself would find useful!
 The app is meant primarily to serve songwriters, with the crux being that they are able to create new songs, write lyrics and 'paint' chords over the top of those lyrics.
 With regards to those JS frameworks, it is worth baring in mind that this is my first proper foray into server-side JS!
-Full-stack, here I come :raised-hands:
+Full-stack, here I come :raised_hands:

 ## Where am I with the project
 On the front-end, the app currently consists of the following main React components: